VaibhavAshta/DiceGame/README.md

 - `script.js`: JavaScript file for game logic.
 - `images/`: Directory containing dice images.

-## Preview

-[Add a link or screenshot here for a live preview if available.]

 ## Contributing

 Feel free to contribute to improve the game or fix any issues.
 Just fork the repository, make your changes, and create a pull request.